A place for your child to Grow, Learn and Thrive

 Our educators use Montessori principles and methods as a guide promoting a link between the child and the environment.
 The educators prepare the environment using natural, hands on concrete experiences to nurture the child's ability as a creative, disciplined, motivated and independent thinker.

 Our low student educator ratios allow for an individualised program for each child.
 Through detailed observation, our educators gain an insight into each child’s interests and needs and collaborate as a team to plan individual and small group learning programs.

 Principal / Directress

-Marina has worked in education for over 20 years, with experience ranging from preschool to Year 12.
-She has a Bachelor of Teaching (primary & high school)/Bachelor of Arts, holds the AMI Diploma in Montessori Studies (3 to 6 years) and the MWEI Primary Diploma in Education.
+Marina has worked in education for over 20 years, with teaching experience ranging from preschool to Year 12.
+She has a Bachelor of Teaching (primary & secondary) / Bachelor of Arts / Technology, holds the AMI Diploma in Montessori Studies (3 to 6 years) and the MWEI Primary Diploma in Education.

 The lead teacher in a Montessori classroom is traditionally called a director/directress, as their role is to help guide the children in their own learning.

 Marina holds a Current First Aid Certificate, including Cardiopulmonary Resuscitation.

 Ashleigh has been working in Early Childhood Education for 13 years, with 9 of those years working in a Montessori early learning environment as an Assistant.